 Once you find your preferred type of wood pellet, you can then mix it with charcoal and use it to power your charcoal grill.

-Here’s a step-by-step guide on how to use wood pellets in charcoal grill:
+Yes, Why not and here’s a step-by-step guide on how to use wood pellets in charcoal grill:

 - Switch on your charcoal grill by firing up some charcoal.